palewire/django-calaccess-campaign-browser/docs/index.rst

 django-calaccess-campaign-finance
 =======================
 A simple Django app to build campaign finance data from the cal access database.
-It is reliant on `django-calaccess-campaign-finance <https://github.com/california-civic-data-coalition/django-calaccess-campaign-finance>`_
+It is reliant on `django-calaccess-parser <https://github.com/california-civic-data-coalition/django-calaccess-parser>`_

-A simple Django app to download, extract and load the `CAL-ACCESS <http://www.sos.ca.gov/prd/cal-access/>`_ campaign finance and lobbying activity database.

 Documentation
 -------------